tervor/InsightsCannedDemo64/Guide.md

 > **[root@icX ~]# insights-client --register**

-**NOTE**: Due to the configuration of the account used for this demo (it’s shared amongst the different instances) do you need to do this next step (my recommendation is that you perform it while explaining the persona overview, it takes around 5 mins to complete).
+**NOTE**: Due to the configuration of the account used for this demo (it’s shared amongst the different instances) you need to do this next step (my recommendation is that you perform it while explaining the persona overview, it takes around 5 mins to complete).
 It’s a playbook that basically does all what’s explained above.

 **REQUIRED STEP!!!!**